Liopold35894/cse15l-lab-reports/lab-report-3.md

 The first one I am using is `find . -type f -name file`.
 This search in the current directory and its subdirectories to find a file named file.
 `.` means the current directory, `-type f` refers to look for file.
 I will be using in the Abernathy directory.

+For reference of 4 command I am showing, visite [this](https://linuxhandbook.com/find-command-examples/)

 Example 1:
 ```
 find . -type f -name ch3.txt